-As the COVID-19 pandemic continues to evolve and impact the transportation industry, Paper Transport, Inc., priority is the safety of our employees, customers, and community.
+As the COVID-19 pandemic continues to evolve and impact the transportation industry, Paper Transport priority is the safety of our employees, customers, and community.
 Here you can find updates on the latest transportation insights to help you navigate this volatile market and learn how PTI is making a difference.

-Help protect yourself and your family with the following prevention practices:
+Help protect yourself and your family with the following Covid-19 prevention practices:

-- Wash hands with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer with at least 60% alcohol is soap and water is not available.
+- Wash hands with soap and water for at least 20 seconds.
+If water is not available use an alcohol-based hand sanitizer with at least 60% alcohol.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.